 Yes.
 You are able to see an archive of previous daily captures just by clicking on previous days.
 This way you can compare earlier days with the current day and see if there is an ongoing issue or how the spectrum has changed over time.
 You can archive a few days or a month or more of spectrum captures on polled modems.

 Yes.
-The mobile app is called NimbleThis PNM, and is available in the Google Play Store and the iTunes App Store.
+The mobile app is called NimbleThis PNM 2.0, and it is available in the Google Play Store and the iTunes App Store.